Hydrofluoric Acid is classed as a hazardous substance, therefore the Control of Substances Hazardous to Health Regulations 2005 must be complied with.

 - If the area of skin contamination is large it may be prudent to also immediately call an ambulance using the University's 2222 emergency system

 - In all cases the casualty should be sent to hospital as soon as possible, even if only as a precautionary measure.
 It is extremely important to inform the hospital that the cause of the injury is specifically an HF acid burn, rather than just `an acid burn'.
-A hazard data sheet for HF should accompany the casualty, if possible
+A safety data sheet for HF should accompany the casualty, if possible

 - Contact the Accident and Emergency (A&E) Department of the hospital to alert them that the casualty is on the way and specify the injury as an HF acid burn.
-If the injury is to the eye the injured person should be taken directly to the Princess Alexandra Eye Pavilion, Chalmers Street, A&E direct dial (0131 536 3753) for all other injuries the injured person should be taken to the Accident and Emergency Department of the Edinburgh Royal Infirmary, now at Little France, A&E direct dial (0131 242 1300)
+If the injury is to the eye the injured person should be taken directly to the Princess Alexandra Eye Pavilion, Chalmers Street, A&E direct dial (0131 536 3753) for all other injuries the injured person should be taken to the Accident and Emergency Department of the Edinburgh Royal Infirmary, Little France, A&E direct dial (0131 242 1300)

 Spillage clean up